A "journey of rebirth" at Yamagata's power spot, Dewa Sanzan Shrine.

 Access

-Take a local bus from bus stop No. 2 in front of Tsuruoka Station to "Hagurosan Summit, Take a bus bound for "Hagurosanzancho" or "Gassan Hachiaome" (about 1 hour) from bus stop "Hagurosanzanzanzan" (about 10 minutes on foot).
+Take a local bus from bus stop No. 2 in front of Tsuruoka Station to "Hagurosan Summit, Take a bus bound for "Hagurosanzancho" or "Gassan Hachiaome" (about 1 hour) from bus stop "Hagurosanzanzancho" at bus stop #2 in front of Tsuruoka Station.

 A relaxing experience at Dewa Sanzan